t-highway/jekyll-now/ABOUT.md

 permalink: /about/
 ---

-Tamara Hoogeweegen.
+Tamara Hoogeweegen.<br>
-Graduation semester at the Eindhoven University of Technology.
+Graduation semester at the Eindhoven University of Technology.<br>
-Participant at the Biohack Academy at the Waag Society.
+Participant at the Biohack Academy at the Waag Society.<br>

 __ [t.hoogeweegen@student.tue.nl](mailto:t.hoogeweegen@student.tue.nl)